paulwarren/nzde/dict/P/README.md

 ## pyjams

  <i>n.</i> pyjamas [1984 July p.c.
 Bill Griffiths (Pakuranga College) Also besides `Jarmies' childish for `pajamas' [Macquarie] could have two common NZ expressions `PJ's' and `pyjams'.]

+## PYM

+ <i>abbr.</i> Progressive Youth Movement, a Communist-allied youth group

+## PYO

+ <i>abbr.</i> pick your own (fruit or vegetables) [1987 Jan p.c.
+W.S.
+Ramson and Joan Hughes: seen as a sign outside Otaki coast berry farms Jim writes : In NZPOD and AMO but not in any other dictionary I have seen.]
+(See cf. BYO)